commonsharp/SurvivalProject-Server/README.md

 * Quests - if player 1 kills everyone, player 2 gets ko too (in the winning screen).

 # 27/03/2017
+* Symbol Gain mode is working with a weird bug - when you kill someone (maybe the master of the room), the symbols disappear.
 * Assault mode is working.
 * Lucky 3 mode is working.
 * Magic Lucky 3 mode is working.